Top 10 Free Open-source Testing Tools For 2025 | Updated

 - Allow importing Selenium, SoapUI, and Postman projects

-- Native integrations to CI/CD systems (Jenkins, Bamboo, Azure DevOps, CircleCI, etc.), ALMs (e.g., Jira)
+- Native integration with CI/CD systems (Jenkins, Bamboo, Azure DevOps, CircleCI, etc.), ALMs (e.g., Jira)

 - Step-by-step tools training to use Studio in real projects on Katalon Academy